sematext/spm-agent-nodejs/README.md

 ![npm-stats](https://nodei.co/npm/spm-agent-nodejs.png?downloads=true&downloadRank=true)

-This is the [Node.js monitoring](http://sematext.com/spm/integrations/nodejs-monitoring.html) agent for [SPM performance monitoring](http://sematext.com/spm) from Sematext.
+This is the [Node.js monitoring](https://sematext.com/integrations/nodejs-monitoring) agent for [Sematext Cloud](https://sematext.com/cloud).

 The following information is collected and transmitted to SPM (Cloud or On-Premises version):